Signature Trail Kungsleden Hemavan is one of STF’s 12 signature trails.

 Stay here: STF Serve Mountain Cabin

 The stage starts with a long uphill walk.
 You walk out of the birch forest and into a winding valley where you pass a number of small lakes.
 After some flat, boggy terrain, there is another ascent.
 The section is rolling and goes through easily hiked high points and lakes full of fish.
 Water can be taken from streams along the trail.
-STF Mountain Cabin Serve has a mountain shop with the Medium selection.
+STF Mountain Cabin Serve has a mountain shop.

 Day 5: Serve-Aigert, 19 kilometres, 5–7 hours of hiking.